pdcherry/cherry-cv-public/README.md

 2021 - 2019

-- Achieved a 95% success rate for obtaining a genetic edit by designing and implementing multiple automated high-throughput methods for a non-model microbe: transformation, counterselection, and NGS genotyping
+- Achieved a 95% success rate for obtaining genetic edits by designing and implementing multiple automated high-throughput methods for a non-model microbe: transformation, counterselection, and NGS genotyping
-- Determined best methods for genetic manipulation, propagation, and archiving of a non-model microbe through design & execution of complex experiments on lab automation with and without LIMS sample tracking
+- Determined best methods for genetic manipulation, propagation, and archiving of a non-model microbe through design & execution of complex experiments (DoE) on lab automation, with and without LIMS sample tracking
-- Boosted NGS core genotyping success by 45% using data-driven decision making and teaching; guided demanding and diverse internal customers on complex NGS experiments
+- Boosted *NGS Core* genotyping success by 45% using data-driven decision-making and teaching; Guided demanding and diverse internal customers on complex NGS experiments
 - Applied statistical methods to screen and optimize a genetic engineering protocol for newly-on-boarded microbe; delivered robust process while working on New Product Introduction team
-- Delivered on microbe improvement KPIs by designing and building hundreds of plasmids using modern molecular techniques like Gibson and Golden Gate
+- Delivered on KPIs for microbe improvement by designing and building hundreds of plasmids using modern molecular techniques like *Gibson* and *Golden Gate*

 ## Research Experience